Non-abelian Hodge correspondence over singular K\"ahler spaces: Fundamental materials

 \begin{definition} Let $\gamma:Y\rightarrow X$ be a morphism between normal complex spaces. \begin{itemize} \item[(1)] $\gamma$ is called {\em Galois} if there exists a finite group $G\subset \Aut(Y)$ such that $\gamma:Y\rightarrow X$ is isomorphic to the quotient map.

 \item[(2)] $\gamma$ is called {\em quasi-\'etale} if $\dim X=\dim Y$ and \'etale in codimension $1$. \end{itemize} \end{definition}

-We have the following elementary property (cf. {\cite[Proposition 5.6]{GK20} for $\mE=\mT_X$}), which is analogous to \cite[Section 3.8]{GKPT19a} for $\mathbb{Q}$-Chern classes. \begin{proposition}[Orbifold Chern classes under quasi-\'etale morphisms] Let $X$ be a compact klt space of dimension $n$ and $(\mE_{X_\reg},\theta_{X_\reg})$ and $\gamma:X'\rightarrow X$ is a quasi-\'etale Galois morphism between complex spaces induced by a finite group $G\subset \Aut(X')$.
-Then $Y$ is also klt and the following equality holds for any reflexive sheaf $\mE$ and any classes $\sigma\in H_{2n-2}(X,\R)$
+We have the following elementary property (cf. {\cite[Proposition 5.6]{GK20} for $\mE=\mT_X$}), which is analogous to \cite[Section 3.8]{GKPT19a} for $\mathbb{Q}$-Chern classes. \begin{proposition}[Orbifold Chern classes under quasi-\'etale morphisms] Let $X$ be a compact klt space of dimension $n$ and $\gamma:X'\rightarrow X$ be a quasi-\'etale Galois morphism induced by a finite group $G\subset \Aut(X')$.
+Then $X'$ is also klt, and for any reflexive sheaf $\mE$ on $X$ and any class $\sigma\in H_{2n-2}(X,\R)$, we have